 The way we fixate our eyes can play a big part in our head’s position and posture.
-When a screen is lower than our line of vision, then we’re forced to arch and flex the neck, which can result in a craning neck position.
-A forward head posture can lead to neck pain, tight traps, and weak neck muscles.
-All of these can negatively impact an athlete’s performance.
+When a screen is lower than our line of vision, the head tends to crane forward to view it clearly, thereby arching the neck and applying pressure to the cervical spine.
+This can lead to neck pain and tight traps.
+Of course, those lingering effects can negatively impact an athlete’s performance in the gym.

 Chair Position & Joint Angles

-- Arm Rests: Your arm rests should support the arms and create a 90 degree angle with the arms.
-If your chair doesn’t have arm rests, then position the arms so they’re laying at the height of the desk and allow the shoulders to remain relaxed rather than rolled forward.
+Your arm rests should support the arms and create a 90-degree angle at the elbow.
+If your chair doesn’t have arm rests, position the arms so they’re lying at the height of the desk and allow the shoulders to remain relaxed rather than rolled forward.
 This can help avoid the traps from tightening up, which can cause unwanted tension.

-- Back of the Chair: Stagger out times when you sit erect with tall posture using no support.
-For situations when you’re using the back of the chair, sit all the way back in the seat and ensure the lumbar curvature is supported.
+Stagger out times when you sit erect with a tall posture using no support.
+When using the back of the chair, sit all the way back in the seat and ensure the lumbar curvature is supported.
 For those curious, the posture is a matter of support rather than the chair itself.
 For example, spine curvature after 30 minutes is essentially the same across seating types, be it a desk chair, a box, a stability ball, etc. (10)

 Kinesiology Taping for Posture

 Another easy way to promote good posture is with the light use of kinesiology tape.
 The easiest way to tape the body for better posture is by placing one piece over the scapulas.
-Doing this will provide the mind with a stimulus to pull the scapulas back and maintain an upright chest throughout the day, aka a healthy posture.
+Doing this will give the mind a stimulus to pull the scapulas back and maintain an upright chest throughout the day, promoting a healthier posture.